ADVERTISEMENT

 • Cholecystectomy - It is the surgical removal of the gallbladder, through laparoscopy (several small incisions) or laparotomy (open surgery).

-• Extracorporeal shock-wave lithotripsy - Here, high-energy shock waves are used to break gallstones.
+• Extracorporeal Shock-Wave Lithotripsy - Here, high-energy shock waves are used to break gallstones.

-• Chemotherapy and radiotherapy - For gallbladder cancer, chemotherapy and radiation therapy might be helpful.
+• Chemotherapy and Radiotherapy - For gallbladder cancer, chemotherapy and radiation therapy might be helpful.

-• Ursodeoxycholic acid - Small cholesterol gallstones can be dissolved using Ursodeoxycholic acid.
+• Ursodeoxycholic Acid - Small cholesterol gallstones can be dissolved using Ursodeoxycholic acid.

-Diet for Gallbladder Problem:
+What Is the Diet for Gallbladder Problems?

-• Foods to avoid:
+• Foods to Avoid:

 • Trans and saturated fats.